Transfer learning with affine model transformation: Experimental Results

-Table \ref{tbl:sarcos} summarizes the prediction performance of the seven different procedures for varying numbers of training samples in the seven tasks.
-In most cases, the affine transfer model achieved the best prediction performance in terms of the root mean squared error (RMSE).
-In several other cases, direct learning without transfer produced the best results; in almost all cases, ordinary TL only using the source features and the two existing HTL models showed no advantage over the affine transfer model.
-In this experiment, the performance was evaluated in cases where the number of training samples was extremely small.
-The advantage of the affine transfer model tended to be greater in these circumstances, such as with a sample size of $n=5$ or 10.

-Figure \ref{fig:sarcos} highlights the RMSE values for Torque 1 and Torque 7.
+Table \ref{tbl:sarcos-main} summarizes the prediction performance of the seven different procedures for varying numbers of training samples in two representative tasks: Torque 1 and Torque 7.
 The joint of Torque 1 is located closest to the root of the arm.
-Therefore, the learning task for Torque 1 is less relevant to those for the other joints, and the transfer from Torque 2-6 to Torque 1 would not work.
-In fact, as shown in Figure \ref{fig:sarcos1} and Table \ref{tbl:sarcos}, relying only on the source features ({\bf Only source}) failed to acquire predictive ability.
-In addition, {\bf HTL--offset} and {\bf HTL--scale} likewise showed poor prediction performance owing to the negative effect of the failure in the variable transformation using the values of the other torques.
-In particular, the two HTL models achieved lower predictive performance than direct learning ({\bf No transfer}), resulting in the occurrence of negative transfer.
+Therefore, the learning task for Torque 1 is less relevant to those for the other joints, and the transfer from Torque 2--6 to Torque 1 would not work.
+In fact, as shown in Table \ref{tbl:sarcos-main}, no method showed a statistically significant improvement to {\bf Direct}.
+In particular, {\bf Only source} failed to acquire predictive ability, and {\bf HTL-offset} and {\bf HTL-scale} likewise showed poor prediction performance owing to the negative effect of the failure in the variable transformation.
+In contrast, the two affine transfer models showed almost the same predictive performance as {\bf Direct}, which is expressed as its submodel, and successfully suppressed the occurrence of negative transfer.

-Torque 7 was measured at the joint closest to the end of the arm.
-Therefore, Torque 7 strongly depends on those at the other six joint positions, and the procedures based on the source features, including {\bf Only source}, were more effective than in the other tasks.
-In particular, the affine model transfer achieved the best performance among the other methods.
-This is consistent with the theoretical result that the transfer capability of the affine model transfer could be further improved when the risk of learning using only the source features is sufficiently small.
+Because Torque 7 was measured at the joint closest to the end of the arm, its value strongly depends on those at the other six joints, and the procedures with the source features were more effective than in the other tasks.
+In particular, {\bf AffineTL} achieved the best performance among the other feature-based methods.
+This is consistent with the theoretical result that the transfer capability of the affine model transfer can be further improved when the risk of learning using only the source features is sufficiently small.